-On March 11, 2020, the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus a pandemic.
-First identified in late 2019 and now known as COVID-19, the outbreak has impacted thousands of individuals worldwide.
-In response, many countries have implemented measures to combat the outbreak that have impacted global business operations.
-As of the date of issuance of the financial statements, the Company's operations have not been significantly impacted, but the Company continues to monitor the situation.
-No impairments were recorded as of the statement of net position date; however, due to significant uncertainty surrounding the situation, management's judgment regarding this could change in the future.
-In addition, while the Company's results of operations, cash flows, and financial condition could be negatively impacted, the extent of the impact cannot be reasonably estimated at this time.
+On March 11, 2020 the World Health Organization declared the outbreak of a respiratory disease caused by a new coronavirus, COVID-19, a pandemic.
+The outbreak has impacted millions of individuals worldwide.
+As the Company's services continued to be offered throughout the course of the pandemic, the administrative offices remained open.
+No impairments were recorded as of the statement of net position date; however, due to the significant uncertainty surrounding the situation and the potential long-term impact on the financial markets, management's judgment regarding this could change in the future.